What Is Sun Blocking Clothing? Sun blocking clothing is the first and most obvious thing you can do to protect your skin from the sun’s burning rays.

 However, covering up from the sun is the best first move.
 Make sure to grab a long sleeve, loose-fitting shirt before heading out into the sun to work or play for any length of time.

-There is not a hard and fast rule for how long you would be safe to be out before covering up, even though you have sunscreen applied.
+There is no hard and fast rule for how long you would be safe to be out before covering up, even though you have sunscreen applied.

-Our Dertimalogist says that 15 minutes top!
+Our Dertimalogist says that 15 minutes tops!
 Then head for the shade, sunscreen, and sun blocking clothing.
 Don’t forget your sunglasses.